2024 Judging Classes

 We are very excited to have you show your vehicle at the 2024 Wynn Las Vegas Concours.
 As you know, this show has been redesigned to represent the highest standard of automotive exhibition events, to energize the participants and guests to enjoy the pleasure of seeing wonderful examples of automotive history and to share our passion with other enthusiasts.

-To accomplish this mission, we have chosen to adopt a unique form of collaborative judging given you the opportunity to be a part of the outcomes, including the Best of Show award.
-Below are some details involving our new Peer Judging System.
+To accomplish this mission, we have chosen to adopt the ICJAG judging format.
+Below are some details involving our new rules.

-Judging shall include consideration of the following standards:
+Judging shall include consideration of the following categories:

 Rules & Regulations